0xj4an-Work/self-discord-verification/MOBILE_SUPPORT.md

 ## Overview

-The Discord bot now supports both mobile and desktop users with an optimized verification flow for each platform.
+The Discord bot now supports both mobile and desktop users with platform-specific verification flows.

 ## How It Works

-### Universal Approach (Current Implementation)
+### Platform Selection Approach (Current Implementation)

-Instead of trying to detect the user's device (which Discord doesn't reliably expose), the bot now sends **both** options in every DM:
+Since Discord doesn't reliably expose device information, the bot uses a **two-step interaction** where users select their platform:

+1. **Step 1**: User runs `/verify` and sees two buttons: "📱 I'm on Mobile" and "🖥️ I'm on Desktop"
+2. **Step 2**: Based on selection:
-1. **For Mobile Users**: A clickable "Open in Self App" button that deep-links directly into the Self.xyz mobile app
+   - **Mobile users**: Receive a clickable deep link that opens the Self.xyz app directly
-2. **For Desktop Users**: A QR code image that can be scanned with their phone
+   - **Desktop users**: Receive a QR code to scan with their phone

-This gives users the flexibility to choose their preferred verification method regardless of where they run the `/verify` command.
+This provides platform-specific experiences while letting users choose their device type.

 ## Changes Made